-Bear in mind that you’re going to be limited to 100-foot rolls of black and white film.
-This is because black and white film is a lot easier and less expensive to process at home.
+Keep in mind that you’re limited to 100 foot rolls of black and white film.
+This is due to black and white film is easier and more affordable to develop yourself.

 Home Developing and Scanning

-All film can be processed by hand.
-It is a great option to reduce costs so you can use more film with your Canon AT-1.
+It’s easy to develop and digitize film yourself.
+In fact it is a very good method to save money so you can use more film with your Canon AT-1.

-Black and white film is significantly less complicated to develop yourself.
-Developer temperature and development times are both not as vital to do correctly with black and white films as time and temperatures are for transparency or color negative.
+Black & white film is by far the simplest to process yourself.
+Developer temperature and time are both not as critical to do correctly with black & white films as time and temperatures are for color negative or slide film.